Examples of non-trivial contact mapping classes for overtwisted contact manifolds in all dimensions: Examples from Liouville pairs and half Lutz-Mori twists

 Moreover, these two actions allow us to produce a \emph{compact} contact manifold from $\realm\times\realmplusone$.
 Indeed, there are lattices $\Lambda,\Lambda'$ of $\realm$ and $\realmplusone$ respectively, such that the $\Lambda$-action on $\realm\times\realmplusone$ induced by the action of $\realm$ preserves $\realm\times\Lambda'$.
 This implies that, by first taking the quotient of $\realm\times\realmplusone$ by $\Lambda'$ and then quotienting it by the (well defined by the above property) induced action of $\Lambda$, we obtain a compact manifold $M$.

-Finally, this manifold $M$ naturally inherits a Liouville pair, still denoted by $(\alphaplus,\alphaminus)$, from the Liouville pair on the covering $\realm\times\realmplusone$, because $\realm$ and $\realmplusone$ act on $\realm\times\realmplusone$ by strict contactomorphisms for both $\alphaplus$ and $\alphaminus$.\\
+Finally, this manifold $M$ naturally inherits a Liouville pair, still denoted by $(\alphaplus,\alphaminus)$, from the Liouville pair on the covering $\realm\times\realmplusone$, because $\realm$ and $\realmplusone$ act on $\realm\times\realmplusone$ by strict contactomorphisms for both $\alphaplus$ and $\alphaminus$.

 We point out that this construction actually gives an infinite number of non homeomorphic manifolds $M$, hence an infinite number of non isomorphic Liouville pairs, in each odd dimension bigger or equal to $3$. \\ Indeed, the existence of the lattices $\Lambda$ and $\Lambda'$ follows from number theory arguments and the manifold $M$ obtained depends on the choice of a totally real field of real numbers $\fieldk$ with finite dimension over $\rat$.
-Now, for each dimension over $\rat$, there are infinitely such fields $\fieldk$ and the corresponding manifolds are non homeomorphic.
-See \cite[Lemma 8.3]{MNW13} for the details.
+Now, for each dimension $\geq 2$ over $\rat$, there are infinitely such fields $\fieldk$ and the corresponding manifolds are non homeomorphic.
+See \cite[Lemma 8.3]{MNW13} for the details.\\ As far as Theorem \ref{ThmExplicitConstr} is concerned, this means that we have, in each odd dimension $2n+1\geq5$, a contact structure satisfying the hypothesis of Theorem \ref{ThmExNonTrivContMappClass} on infinitely many different smooth manifolds $\torus\times M^{2n-1}$; in dimension $3$, we obtain one contact structure on $\torus\times M^1=\mathbb{T}^3$.
+In both cases, Theorem \ref{ThmExNonTrivContMappClass} then gives examples of contactomorphisms smoothly isotopic but not contact isotopic to the identity for the countably many contact structures $\left(\pi_k^*\xi\right)_{k\geq2}$ on each $\torus\times M$.